Event

 Waiting Options

-Maximum time to wait in the queue: Specify for how much time the event can stay in the playback queue.
+Maximum time to wait in the queue: Specify the maximum time the event can remain in the playback queue.
 If the playback is not started during the specified time, an action will be performed:

 Delete: the tracks will be removed from the queue.